Stuarts Draft, Virginia: History

 In 1907, the People's Bank opened in Stuarts Draft and was operated by cashier S. H. Moore.
 In 1913, B. B. Kube opened a blacksmith shop in the Stuart Draft village area; he rebuilt his shop after the original structure burned in 1928.
 Dr. William Baldwin Dodge, a physician for railroad employees, became Stuart Draft's doctor and a businessman.
 He opened the Dodge Inn on Main Street (now Draft Avenue), providing accommodations and packed lunches for travelers.
 Dodge also developed Mountain Lake, now called Shenandoah Acres, in the 1939s.

 In the early 20th century, Stuarts Draft was a farming community specialized in livestock and fruit.
 In the 1920s, fruit production included apples, peaches, and pears.
 At that time, the average apple production from Stuarts Draft was 200 to 400 railroad car loads.
 Stuart Drafts' main apple producers were Alta Vista, Robert Black, Cisco Orchards, William Baldwin Dodge, George Harper, Samuel B. Harper, Charles I. Keyt, Linda Vista, and Virginia Valley—with each growing 1,000 to 6,000 barrels each annually.
 Dodge was the only large-scale grower of cranberries south of New Jersey, yielding 500 to 1,000 bushels a year.
 Cattle was the most common commercial livestock, although farmers in Stuarts Draft also raised hogs, sheep, and poultry.
 Most of the community's households produced eggs.
 There was also a large incubator in Stuarts Draft that produced 50,000 to 75,000 eggs annually.

+In the 1940s, a number of German–speaking members of Old Order Amish moved to Stuart’s Draft from Pennsylvania.
 In the 1960s, Stuarts Draft entered the modern industrial era with the opening of Draftco and the J. K. Porter plant (now NIBCO).
 In the 1970s, other manufacturers moved to Stuarts Draft, including Hollister, Mastic Corporation/Alcoa (now PlyGem Industries), and P. T. Components (now Rexnord).
 This was followed by a Hershey Company plant and McKee Foods in the 1980s and 1990s, respectively.

 Manufacturing significantly increased the population and development of Stuarts Draft.
 In 2017 and 2018, the community held a series of public meetings to create a Stuart Draft Small Area Plan.
 The process included elected officials and consultants.
 Spanning 2019 through 2039, the resulting plan addresses land use, development, and transportation needs.
 It also defines areas for urban development (business, industrial, public use, and residential) and agricultural and rural conservation.